rfmarves/Obsidian_Gospel_Library/README.md

     3. Change `OnlineText` to read to whatever you want to have displayed as the text to the online version of each markdown file.
     4. If you want to customize the metadata header, look for the `#Construct YAML heading for each md file` comment.
 The metadata header is constructed in the lines after that.
 4. Once you’re done customizing, run the `download.py` script.
 It requires that you have Python installed, with the `os`, `requests`, and `BeautifulSoup` modules installed.
 I used Python 3.10, with the latest version of everything as of April 24, 2022.

+## gospel library download 1.py

+This small script takes a Gospel Library link from the clipboard and adds it to your Obisian Gospel Library.
+To use it, you have to:

+1. Download Descargar `gospel library download 1.py`.
+2. Open it for editing and change the LibraryPath variable to be the hard drive location where you have your Obsidian Gospel Library.
+It’s as simple as navigating there in the file explorer, copying the address of the folder and pasting it there, replacing the `\` with `/`.
+3. After this configuration is complete, using it is simple:
+    1. Copy the url of the Gospel Library article and leave it in the clipboard.
+    2. Execute the script by double clicking it.
+    3. The article will appear in your library automatically.

+It is currently configured to show the link back to the original web page in English, Spanish or Portuguese, depending on the source language.
+If you want to add additional language support, you may easily do so in the beginning lines of the script.
+It requires that you have Python installed, with the `os`, `requests`, `win32clipboard`, and `BeautifulsSoup` modules.